cdstanford/curiosities/README.md

 # curiosities

-This repository contains short programs and investigations into curious problems.
+This repository contains solutions to curious programming problems and logic puzzles.

 It is partially inspired by Peter Norvig's [pytudes](https://github.com/norvig/pytudes).